Southern California faults

 Most of central and northern California rests on a crustal block (terrane) that is being torn from the North American continent by the passing Pacific plate of oceanic crust.
 Southern California lies at the southern end of this block, where the Southern California faults create a complex and even chaotic landscape of seismic activity.

+Fault modeling

-Seismic, geologic, and other data has been integrated by the Southern California Earthquake Center to produce the Community Fault Model (CFM) database that documents over 140 faults in southern California considered capable of producing moderate to large earthquakes.
+Seismic, geologic, and other data has been integrated by the Southern California Earthquake Center (renamed "Statewide California Earthquake Center" in October 2023) to produce the Community Fault Model (CFM) database that documents over 140 faults in southern California considered capable of producing moderate to large earthquakes.
 A three-dimensional (3D) model has been derived that can be viewed with suitable visualization software (see image).
 The probability of a serious earthquake on various faults has been estimated in the 2008 Uniform California Earthquake Rupture Forecast.
+According to the United States Geological Survey, Southern California experiences nearly 10,000 earthquakes every year.
 Details on specific faults can be found in the USGS Quaternary Fault and Fold Database.

+Historical earthquakes

+Southern California faults have been responsible for many high magnitude and high-impact earthquakes.